musictheory/NilScript/README.md

 ---
 ## <a name="restrictions"></a>Restrictions

-All identifiers that start with `$ns_` or `$ns$` are classified as Reserved Words.
+All identifiers that start with `N$` (including `N$` itself) are classified as Reserved Words and may not be used.

-Inside an NilScript method declaration, `self` is added to the list of Reserved Words.
-Hence, it may not be used as a variable name.
+Inside an NilScript method declaration, `self` is added to the list of Reserved Words and may not be used as a variable name.

-The NilScript compiler uses the global variable `$ns_ns` to access the runtime.
-You should not use `$ns_ns` directly or modify it in your source code.
-In a web browser environment, runtime.js also defines the global variable `ns` for the runtime.
+The NilScript compiler uses the global variable `N$_nilscript` to access the runtime.
+In a web browser environment, runtime.js also defines the global variable `nilscript` for the runtime.
 You may use `nilscript.noConflict()` to restore the previous value of `nilscript`.
-If you are using a linter or obfuscator, add both `$ns_ns` and `nilscript` as global variable names.
+If you are using a linter or obfuscator, add both `N$_nilscript` and `nilscript` as global variable names.

 In order to support compiler optimizations, the following method names are reserved and may not be overridden/implemented in subclasses: